St. Mary's A.D.S. Cemetery, Haisnes, France

 To the rear of the War Stone five headstones and a Special Memorial stone commemorate five soldiers from the United Kingdom who were known to be buried in Loos Communal Cemetery during the war, but whose graves were destroyed by artillery shellfire before the Armistice in November 1918.

-The majority of the burials in this cemetery were killed or died of wounds on the battlefield during the Battle of Loos (25th September - 13th October 1915).
+The majority of the burials in this cemetery were killed or died of wounds on the battlefield during the Battle of Loos (25 September-13 October 1915).
 Some graves, known and unknown, are also for British and Canadian servicemen who died in the area after that time until the Armistice.
-The Allied and German Front Lines more or less stabilized here for the following three years after the Battle of Loos until the later months of 1918 when Allied offensives gradually pushed the Germans eastwards in the Allied Advance to Victory (8th August - 11th November 1918).
+The Allied and German Front Lines more or less stabilized here for the following three years after the Battle of Loos until the later months of 1918 when Allied offensives gradually pushed the Germans eastwards in the Allied Advance to Victory (8 August-11 November 1918).

-In mid 1917 the Canadian Corps mounted an offensive against the German line east of Loos in the Battle of Hill 70 (15th - 25th August 1917), with the objective to draw the Germans to this place at the start of the Allied offensive further north in the Ypres Salient.
-The Canadians suffered several thousand casualties of killed, wounded and captured in that battle action.
+In mid 1917 the Canadian Corps mounted an offensive against the German line east of Loos in the Battle of Hill 70 (15-25 August 1917), with the objective to draw the Germans to this place at the start of the Allied offensive further north in the Ypres Salient.
+The Canadians suffered several thousand casualties killed, wounded and captured in the battle action.
 Canadian servicemen Missing in Action from this battlefield are named on the Canadian National Vimy Memorial (see link below).

 Both the Battle of Loos and the Battle of Hill 70 were battles where gas was used as a weapon of war.
 At the start of the Battle of Loos the British First Army released clouds of poisonous chlorine gas towards the German Front Line trenches.
 This was the first use of gas on the Western Front by the British Army.
 Its success was varied as a result of inconsistent wind and complications with the release of it on the day.
 In the Battle of Hill 70 the Canadians and the Germans used poisonous gases against one another.

-At the age of 17 John had enthusiastically answered the call for volunteers to join the British army immediately after the outbreak of war on 4th August 1914.
-Although John was initially passed over twice for military service due to his eyesight that August, his father asked his friend Lord Roberts, Colonel-in-Chief of Overseas Forces and former Commander-in-Chief of the Irish Guards, to nominate John for an officer's commission in the Irish Guards.
-The nomination was successful and John joined the regiment in training in mid September 1914.
-Almost exactly one year later, promoted to Lieutenant and just turned 18, John was on the battlefield in action with the 2nd Battalion Irish Guards for the first time on the afternoon of 27th September.
-The battalion was in an attack by the 2nd Guards Brigade in the Guards Division against the Chalk Pit and pit head north-east of Loos village.
-According to the battalion War Diary, within an hour of the attack at 4pm John Kipling, named as a Second Lieutenant, was wounded and missing (1).
+Having left Wellington College at the age of 16 John enthusiastically answered the call for volunteers to join the British army immediately after the outbreak of war on 4 August 1914.
+Although John was initially passed over twice for military service due to his eyesight, his father approached his friend Lord Roberts, Colonel-in-Chief of Overseas Forces and first Honorary Colonel of the Irish Guards, to nominate John for an officer's commission in the Irish Guards.
+The nomination was successful and John joined the regiment in training in September 1914.
+Almost exactly one year later, promoted to Lieutenant and just turned 18, John was on the battlefield in action with the 2nd Battalion Irish Guards for the first time on the afternoon of 27 September.
+The battalion was in an attack by the 2nd Guards Brigade in the Guards Division to take the Chalk Pit and Chalk Pit Wood north-east of Loos village.
+The men went into the attack from 4pm.
+According to the battalion War Diary John Kipling was wounded and was subsequently missing (1).

 Rudyard Kipling and the Imperial War Graves Commission

-As a result of Rudyard's search for his son, John, he was inspired to become closely involved with the burial services and commemorative monuments of the Imperial War Graves Commission, now named the Commonwealth War Graves Commission.
+As a result of Rudyard's search for John he was inspired to become closely involved with the burial services and commemorative monuments of the Imperial War Graves Commission, now named the Commonwealth War Graves Commission.
 Rudyard Kipling was invited to become a Commissioner in 1917.

 “Their Name Liveth for Evermore”

-He was responsible for suggesting the phrase “Their Name Liveth For Evermore” (2), which was accepted as the inscription for the Stone of Remembrance (also known as the War Stone) found in many British and Commonwealth military cemeteries located around the world.
+Rudyard was responsible for suggesting the phrase “Their Name Liveth For Evermore” (2), which was accepted as the inscription for the Stone of Remembrance (also known as the War Stone) found in British and Commonwealth military cemeteries around the world.

 “Known unto God”

-Rudyard also suggested the words “Known Unto God” for an inscription at the foot of a headstone marking the remains of an unidentified British or Commonwealth soldier.
-So many thousands of men had been “lost” to their families in the Great War of 1914-1918.
+Rudyard suggested the words “Known Unto God” for an inscription at the foot of a headstone marking the remains of an unidentified British or Commonwealth soldier.
+Many thousands of men had been “lost” to their families in the Great War of 1914-1918.

 Over 1,500 graves in St. Mary's A.D.S.
-Cemetery are unidentified and will therefore bear the inscription “Known unto God”.
+Cemetery are unidentified and bear the inscription “Known unto God”.

 Design of St. Mary's A.D.S.
 Cemetery